CesiumGS/3d-tiles/TileFormats/Instanced3DModel/README.md

 Contains metadata organized by `batchId` that can be used for declarative styling.

-See the [Batch Table](https://github.com/AnalyticalGraphicsInc/3d-tiles/tree/master/TileFormats/Batched3DModel#batch-table) reference for more information.
+See the [Batch Table](..//Batched3DModel#batch-table) reference for more information.
+[//]: # "TODO: Change this link to the batch table specification URL"

 ## glTF